Start school later movement: Economic impact

+Controversy

+Critics of delaying school start times point out that delaying school start times can have negative economic effects on school districts, the community, and families if not strategically planned.
+Most school districts stagger start times for different grade levels because they can reuse the same buses (and drivers) for different levels.
+Moving high school hours later would require more buses.
+In addition, it would be more difficult for older siblings to pick up their younger siblings from school (which is important in working-class families).
+In California, when the law was passed, it was quite difficult for some working-class parents.
+Many critics of delaying school start times point to school start times merely delaying when students choose to sleep instead of increasing sleep time.
+However, a 2010 study found that students' overall sleep times increased significantly after a half-hour delay in start times.
+Before the shifted schedule only 16.4% of students reached 8 hours of sleep; after the implementation of the delayed start time 54.7% of students reached 8 hours of sleep.
+When Seattle Public Schools moved start times later in the 2018-19 school year, high school students received 34 more minutes of sleep on average.
+In summary, delaying school start times results in 30 minutes of additional sleep, which is beneficial.

 Calls for reform

 As early as 1993, sleep researchers and healthcare leaders began encouraging school administrators to move middle and high school hours to 8:30 a.m. or later.

-In the past two decades, numerous health, educational, and civic leaders are calling for a return to later, healthier school start times, including former U.S. Education Secretary Arne Duncan, the National Sleep Foundation, and the National Institutes of Health.
+In the past two decades, numerous health, educational, and civic leaders have been calling for a return to later, healthier school start times, including former U.S. Education Secretary Arne Duncan, the National Sleep Foundation, and the National Institutes of Health.
 In 2014 the American Academy of Pediatrics issued a policy statement recommending that middle and high schools start no earlier than 8:30 a.m. as an effective means of addressing the serious public health issue of insufficient sleep in adolescents, a position echoed in 2015 by the Centers for Disease Control and Prevention and in 2016 by the American Medical Association, and supported by the American Academy of Child and Adolescent Psychiatry, the American Thoracic Society, the National Association of School Nurses, and the Society of Pediatric Nurses.
 The National Education Association issued a resolution supporting school schedules that follow research-based recommendations regarding the sleep patterns of age groups.
 Several state medical societies have issued position statements or resolutions supporting later school start times, as have both the Washington and Virginia state Parent Teachers Associations (PTAs) and the Seattle Educators Association.
 A move to a later school start time is also consistent with the Healthy People 2020 Objective to increase the proportion of students in grades 9 to 12 who get sufficient sleep.